News

 Exploring anxiety, conflict and imagination at the spring community breakfast

-“Your leadership is tied to what you can imagine,” said Professor of Religion, Psychology, and Culture Jaco Hamman when addressing a room of faith leaders, alumni, and faculty at a recent Vanderbilt Divinity School community event.
+“Your leadership is tied to what you can imagine,” said Professor of Religion, Psychology, and Culture Jaco Hamman when addressing a room of faith leaders, alumni, and faculty at a recent Vanderbilt Divinity School community breakfast.
 Hamman also serves as the director of the program in theology and practice… Read MoreApr.
-14, 2026
+17, 2026

 -